marble/TCT/README.rst

 ---------------------

-Each live-run creates a folder structure in the temp area that replicates the toolchain's folder structure. :file:`params`-files show with which params the tools were run. :file:`result`-files contain the output of a single tool.
+Each live-run creates a folder structure in the temp area that replicates the toolchain's folder structure. `params`-files show with which params the tools were run. `result`-files contain the output of a single tool.

 All data files are JSON files.